OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

-\cref{prop:similarity_of_scores} proves that for any arbitrary solution, the value of \cref{eq:CEBC} evaluated on the full or reduced set is similar.
-Next, we show that any solution composed of elements from the full set, $S_{E}$, has a similar solution composed of elements from the reduced set, $S_{R}$.
-By \cref{alg:reduced_set_selection}, any element of the full set has a corresponding element of the reduced set no further than $\mathcal{E}$ away.
-This means the elements of solution $S_{E}$ can each be shifted by up to $\mathcal{E}$ in order to find a corresponding solution $S_{R}$.
-In order to bound the total loss caused by this shift, we conservatively assume that all elements had their closest corresponding solution element moved the maximum distance away.
-This results in a tight bound for the shifted solution value based on the original solution $\Gamma(S_{R}) = L_{disc}(e_{0}) - L_{disc}(S_{R} \cup e_{0}) \geq 1-\frac{1}{d_{tot}}\sum_{i=2}^{|E|}w_{i}(d(e_{i},S_{E}\cup e_{0})+\mathcal{E}) = \Gamma(S_{E})-\mathcal{E}$.
-Simplifying the above, the desired inequality $\Gamma(S_{R}) \geq \Gamma(S_{E})-\mathcal{E}$ is achieved which states that any solution composed of elements from $E$ has an arbitrarily similar solution composed of elements from $R$.
+\begin{proof} By \cref{alg:reduced_set_selection}, any element of the full set has a corresponding element of the reduced set no further than $\mathcal{E}$ away.
+This means the elements of solution $S_{R}$ can each be shifted by up to $\mathcal{E}$ in order to find a corresponding solution $S_{E}$.
+Outliers do not need to be shifted because they are always included in both the full and reduced sets if they are further than $\mathcal{E}$ from the previous element.
+By optimally shifting each element of $S_{R}$ to $S_{E}$, each element of $E$ is now up to $\mathcal{E}$ closer to a solution element, i.e., $d(e_{i},S_{R} \cup \mathbf{0}) \leq d(e_{i},S_{E} \cup \mathbf{0}) + \mathcal{E}$.
+This results in a tight bound for the shifted solution value which is shown by using \cref{eq:CEBC} with the discrete loss \cref{eq:CEBC_disc}